 I use the bootstrap to study a comprehensive sample of 1400 instrumental variables regressions in 32 papers published in the journals of the American Economic Association.
-IV estimates are falsely significant between ⅓ and ½ of the time, include the OLS point estimate in their 99 percent confidence interval from 92 to 94 percent of the time, allow the rejection of the null that OLS estimates are unbiased at the .01 level only 8 to 14 percent of the time, and have a ln mean squared error around the 2SLS population moment that is on average 1.52 greater than that of OLS estimates around the same value.
-In finite samples IV methods provide information that is credibly more accurate and substantively different than OLS in only about one in every twenty coefficients.
-In addition, I find instrument strength is much weaker than believed, while established weak instrument pre-tests are largely uninformative and weak instrument robust methods generally perform no better or substantially worse than 2SLS.
+IV estimates are more often found to be falsely significant and more sensitive to outliers than OLS, while having a higher mean squared error around the IV population moment.
+There is little evidence that OLS estimates are substantively biased, while IV instruments often appear to be irrelevant.
+In addition, I find that established weak instrument pre-tests are largely uninformative and weak instrument robust methods generally perform no better or substantially worse than 2SLS.

 I propose bias and effective degrees of freedom corrections, based upon mimicking the first two moment properties of a chi-squared variable, to statistical inference using robust and clustered covariance matrices.
 Simulation, using 1378 practical regression examples found in 44 experimental papers, shows that these corrections render the test statistics nearly exact in the face of ideal iid normal errors and provide large improvements in the accuracy of statistical inference in the presence of distinctly non-iid non-normal errors.

 Stata code (updated 10/2016): edfreg.ado file and edfreg.sthlp, code that allows users to call for effective degrees of freedom corrections in their robust and clustered regressions.
 The updated version runs faster and allows for absorbed fixed effects, weights and noconstant.